 - Just choose a database and look for the author search choice (you may have to click on advanced search or use a pull down menu for this.)

 - Type in your author/scientist name (usually last name, then first name).

 - Then identify your particular scientist and research subject from the results list.
 Click on any link that says full text.

 5. Yikes!
 What if there’s no full text link?
 Here’s what you do:

-- Some of our databases let you order an article right there off the results list.
+- Many of our databases let you order an article right there off the results list.
 Just look for the order link and fill out the form.
 We’ll send you an e-mail with a link to the article–often as soon as a couple days.